How to implement innovation in your company? 5 ways

 To be successful, any organization needs to be efficient.
 Efficient enough to compete in the market.
 Gaining efficiency is relatively easy.
 All these fancy Agile and Lean methods provide many solutions for efficiency problems.
 But the critical factor in “adopting the Agile approach” is not to adopt Agile but to be Agile.
 To get all the benefits behind Agile, you must change the organization’s culture.
 And here is the point where innovation came on the stage.

 Your organization might be efficient and will help you succeed for a shorter period.
-But it would be best if you had something more.
-Even if you are the most efficient on the market, sooner or later, competitors will come up with new innovative solutions, and your efficiency won't be enough anymore.
+But, as an entrepreneur, you know it would be best if you had something more.
+Even if you are the most efficient on the market, sooner or later, competitors will come up with new innovative solutions, and your efficiency won’t be enough anymore.

 Being both efficient and innovative is challenging but possible.
 After a few years of observations, I have learned that there are at least five models of implementation of innovations.